saurabhlanje/ROS2/try_except_else_finally.md

-Certainly!
-Here's the information about the `try-except-else-finally` construct in Markdown format:

 ## `try-except-else-finally` in Python

 In addition to `try` and `finally`, the `try-except-else-finally` construct is another exception handling mechanism available in Python.
 It provides more fine-grained control over exception handling and code execution.